-- This outstanding pressing boasts solid Double Plus (A++) sound or close to it from start to finish
+- A vintage Palm Tree pressing with superb Double Plus (A++) sound or close to it on all SIX sides

 - Bigger and bolder, with more bass, more energy, and more of that “you-are-there-immediacy” of a live performance that set the best vintage pressings apart from reissues, CDs, and whatever else might be out there